salvadorcarvalhinho/LPProject-2/README.md

 Programing Languages 2024/2025
-# Phase 1 - L1++ Code Implementation
+# Phase 2 - X++ Code Implementation

-This repository contains an interpreter for L1++, a small functional programming language with mutable state and lazy evaluation capabilities.
-L1++ features include variables, functions with closures, control structures, mutable boxes, and both strict and lazy lists.
+This repository contains an interpreter for X++, a small functional programming language with mutable state and lazy evaluation capabilities.
+X++ features include variables, functions with closures, control structures, mutable boxes, and both strict and lazy lists.

 ## Features